-The proposed spring/summer rehabilitation program is proposed to be undertaken within approximately 67ha of former open cut mining areas at Charbon Colliery.
-The major component of this rehabilitation program will be undertaken within the former Southern Open Cut mining area, consisting of 62ha as shown on Figure 13.
-Additionally it is proposed that approximately 5ha of rehabilitation will be undertaken within the Western Open Cut mining area.
+The 2015 rehabilitation program is proposed to be undertaken within approximately 50ha of former open cut mining areas at Charbon Colliery.
+The major component of this rehabilitation program will be undertaken within the former Southern Open Cut mining area, as shown on Figure 20.
+Additionally it is proposed that approximately 9ha of rehabilitation will be undertaken within the Western Outlier Open Cut mining area.
+Areas 10 and 11 (8 Trunk Open Cut area) will continue to be progressively rehabilitated as mining operations move north.

-Mining is still being undertaken within the Southern Open Cut Extension area.
-In the event that mining operations have ceased and that weather conditions are favourable, the area available for summer/autumn rehabilitation may potentially be increased.
+In the event that weather conditions are favourable, the area available for rehabilitation in 2015 may potentially be increased.